Sharp exponents for bipartite Erd\H{o}s-Rado numbers: Introduction

 It is worth pointing out that one may adapt the proof of Lefmann and R\"odl to the bipartite setting to obtain an upper bound which is exponential in $m^2 \log m$, but due to the neighborhood-chasing component of their argument, this seems to be a quantitative barrier for their method even in this setting.
 Our proof diverts from the Lefmann-R\"odl approach from the start by looking at the colorings vertices in the second set induce on the first set and then splitting into two regimes depending on whether many vertices induce colorings with monochromatic $m$-sets or not.
 By starting with a sufficiently asymmetric complete bipartite graph, a simple pigeonhole argument in the first regime gives either a monochromatic or right-colored $K_{m,m}$.
 In the other regime, we use the asymmetric version of the K\H{o}v\'ari-S\'os-Tur\'an theorem to avoid a neighborhood-chasing approach.

+Coincidentally, on the same day that the first version of this article was made public, a preprint by Gishboliner, Milojevi\'c, Sudakov, and Wigderson~\cite{GMSY24} was also posted in which the authors studied Erd\H{o}s-Rado numbers for sparse graphs (where the host graph is still a clique).
+Among several other results, they show that every $n$-vertex bipartite graph $H$ with average degree $d$ has $ER(H) = n^{\Theta(d)}$.
+Note that a special case of their result states that $ER(K_{m,m}) = 2^{\Theta(m \log m)}$, which may be compared with Theorem~\ref{main}.
+We refer the interested reader to their paper for more details.

-The paper is organized as follows: in Section \ref{lowerbound}, we include a proof of the lower bound for the sake of completeness; in Section \ref{upperbound}, we give our proof of the upper bound; and in Section \ref{conclusion}, we offer some concluding remarks and discuss further directions and open problems.
+The remainder of our paper is organized as follows: in Section \ref{lowerbound}, we include a proof of the lower bound for completeness; in Section \ref{upperbound}, we give our proof of the upper bound; and in Section \ref{conclusion}, we offer some concluding remarks and discuss further directions and open problems.